Anthero1/JobSearch/README.md

 ---------------
 Warning: this project is no longer functional.
 Monster and Indeed have changed their websites and the webscrapers no longer work.
-Also, some of the front end functionality such as the favorites section was never fully complete.
 ---------------

 Aggregates job listing from Indeed and Monster.com based on key search terms, location, and distance from location.
 Uses a react front end and then python web scrapers for aggregating the job listings.